awsdocs/amazon-s3-developer-guide/doc_source/ways-to-add-notification-config-to-bucket.md

 ## Walkthrough Summary<a name="notification-walkthrough-summary"></a>

-In this walkthrough you add notification configuration on a bucket requesting Amazon S3 to:
+In this example, you add a notification configuration on a bucket requesting Amazon S3 to do the following:
 + Publish events of the `s3:ObjectCreated:*` type to an Amazon SQS queue\.
 + Publish events of the `s3:ReducedRedundancyLostObject` type to an Amazon SNS topic\.

 For information about notification configuration, see [ Configuring Amazon S3 Event Notifications](NotificationHowTo.md)\.

 You can do all these steps using the console, without writing any code\.
-In addition, code examples, using AWS SDKs for Java and \.NET are also provided so you can add notification configuration programmatically\.
+In addition, code examples using AWS SDKs for Java and \.NET are also provided to help you add notification configurations programmatically\.

-You will do the following in this walkthrough:
+You do the following in this walkthrough:

 1. Create an Amazon SNS topic\.

    Using the Amazon SNS console, you create an SNS topic and subscribe to the topic so that any events posted to it are delivered to you\.
-You will specify email as the communications protocol\.
-After you create a topic, Amazon SNS will send an email\.
+You specify email as the communications protocol\.
+After you create a topic, Amazon SNS sends an email\.
 You must click a link in the email to confirm the topic subscription\.

-   You will attach an access policy to the topic to grant Amazon S3 permission to post messages\.
+   You attach an access policy to the topic to grant Amazon S3 permission to post messages\.

 1. Create an Amazon SQS queue\.

    Using the Amazon SQS console, you create an SQS queue\.
 You can access any messages Amazon S3 sends to the queue programmatically\.
-But for this walkthrough, you will verify notification messages in the console\.
+But for this walkthrough, you verify notification messages in the console\.

-   You will attach an access policy to the topic to grant Amazon S3 permission to post messages\.
+   You attach an access policy to the topic to grant Amazon S3 permission to post messages\.

 1. Add notification configuration to a bucket\.